atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 Error message

+The 'msg' element is for description of the results.
+Please DO NOT use this field to check the success or failure of the request.
+Only use the 'status' code to        check the result.

 **`routings` Array <**[**Routing Element**](search.md#route-element-schema)**>**

 The array of the routings include suitable flights and fares.
 Click [<mark style="color:red;">here</mark> ](search.md#route-element-schema)to check the schema